 Here are some natural ways to improve the Hemoglobin in blood:

-Pomegranates: These are rich in iron, calcium, protein, carbohydrates and fiber.
-Pomegranates have vitamin A, C and E and contain three times as many antioxidants as that of green tea.
-Eat one medium sized pomegranate or one glass of juice with breakfast.
+These are rich in iron, calcium, protein, carbohydrates, and fiber.
+Pomegranates have vitamin A, C, and E and contain three times as many antioxidants as that green tea.
+Eat one medium-sized pomegranate or one glass of juice with breakfast.

-Green leafy vegetables: Green leafy vegetables are a great source of iron and calcium.
+Green leafy vegetables are a great source of iron and calcium.
 Fenugreek (methi), spinach (palak), etc. should be a part of your daily diet.
-They can be cooked alone or mixed with lentils and other vegetables, or can be taken raw in salads or as soups.
+They can be cooked alone or mixed with lentils and other vegetables or can be taken raw in salads or as soups.

-Legumes and lentils: All types of legumes are rich in iron.
-Including soya, black eyed peas, red kidney beans, etc. in your daily diet will gradually improve iron levels and help to energise you.
+All types of legumes are rich in iron.
+Including soya, black-eyed peas, red kidney beans, etc. in your daily diet will gradually improve iron levels and help to energize you.
 Lentils like various daals, sesame seeds and grains like bajra, maize, semolina, etc. are also rich in iron, so they can also be included.

-Yogurt: Yogurt is rich in calcium and minerals.
-Regular intake of yogurt when combined with a balanced diet can prevent the decrease in the haemoglobin levels.
+Yogurt is rich in calcium and minerals.
+Regular intake of yogurt, when combined with a balanced diet, can prevent a decrease in hemoglobin levels.

-Vitality of Vitamin C: Just taking iron rich foods isn’t enough, it has to be absorbed by the body fully, and this is done with the help of vitamin C. This vitamin can be obtained from papaya, oranges, lemon, strawberries, bell peppers, broccoli, grapefruit, tomatoes, spinach, kiwi fruit, spearmint leaves, basil leaves, coriander leaves, bay leaf etc.
+Just taking iron-rich foods isn’t enough, it has to be absorbed by the body fully, and this is done with the help of vitamin C. This vitamin can be obtained from papaya, oranges, lemon, strawberries, bell peppers, broccoli, grapefruit, tomatoes, spinach, kiwi fruit, spearmint leaves, basil leaves, coriander leaves, bay leaf etc.

-Exercise: Try to include exercise (aerobic exercise is recommended) in your daily routine.
-When you exercise, the body demands more oxygen throughout the body, encouraging the production of more Hemoglobin .
+Try to include exercise (aerobic exercise is recommended) in your daily routine.
+When you exercise, the body demands more oxygen throughout the body, encouraging the production of more Hemoglobin.